ThunderFly-aerospace/docs/avionics/TFUNIPAYLOAD01/index.md

 ### Connector Pinout

-TFUNIPAYLOAD01 provides TELEM/UART, I2C, SPI, and Payload connectivity.
+TFUNIPAYLOAD01 provides a TELEM/UART port for connection to a flight controller and I2C, SPI, and GPIO for Payload connectivity.

 #### TF Payload connector